flaneurette/ImageFilter/README.md

 # ImageFilter

 A JavaScript image filter for CSS.
 The class creates a set of given range sliders, to manipulate an image and applies the effects.
 Image filters can be applied continuously.
-The class also gives back a summed CSS rule of which effects were applied.
+The class also gives back a summed CSS condition, of which effects were applied.

 # Initialize

 ```
 var filter = new filters;

-// filter : min : max : default
+// Initialize range sliders.
+Format: (filter : min : max : default)
 let filterlist = [
 	'Brightness:0:200:100',
 	'Contrast:0:200:100',